VMLYR/journey-driven-development/en/03_architecture/11_api_forward.md

 When developing an API, several patterns emerge:

-1. Implementation First (a.k.a Reference Implmenentation).
+1. Implementation First (a.k.a Reference Implementation).
 The implementation is the specification.
-API Forward recommends coding an implementation, which sounds more like...
+API Forward recommends coding against a specification, which sounds more like...
 1. API First (a.k.a.
 Contract First, Design By Contract).
 The implementation must meet the specification.
 API Forward leverages the technical approach [API First](https://swagger.io/resources/articles/adopting-an-api-first-approach/) in that we sketch a front-end UI design to translate the end-user's needs to an API endpoint.
 1. API Forward or something similar.
 Methods like [Responsibility-driven design (RDD)](https://en.wikipedia.org/wiki/Responsibility-driven_design) and [Domain-Driven design](https://en.wikipedia.org/wiki/Responsibility-driven_design) (in particular the idea of [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html)), may yield an API similar to one aligned with API Forward.
 Use API Forward as an iterative approach aligned with modern marketing.

 When: Adding transactions.
 Also consider in conversational commerce, as conversations are transactional as well.